Gardens at Mount Cuba Center

 - Dinner: Adjacent to the Riverwalk, Harry’s Seafood Grill is the place to go for award-winning crab cakes, a fresh raw bar and scores of wines by the glass.

-- Night: Take yourself out to a Wilmington Blue Rocks baseball game, or treat yourself to the symphony, dance, opera or a Broadway show at the Grand Opera House or the DuPont Theatre.
-The World Café Live at The Queen is a hip new venue with two performance spaces and a global mix of musical genres.
+- Night: Take yourself out to a Wilmington Blue Rocks baseball game, or treat yourself to the symphony, dance, opera or a Broadway show at the Grand Opera House or the Playhouse at Rodney Square.

 - Where to stay: Live life to it’s grandest while staying in one of Delaware’s four-diamond hotels, the Hotel Du Pont has luxurious accommodations within walking distance to many Wilmington attractions.